People

 Quincey started working in my lab in spring 2016 as a GIS technician, and she continued working with me as a full-time research technician in summer 2016.
 She came back to the lab as a research technician in summer 2017 to work on biodiversity responses to restoration of desert grasslands in New Mexico.
 Quincey is a Project and Outreach Coordinator at Madison River Foundation in Bozeman, MT.

 Shay was a summer research student in 2016 and studied the effects of forest fragmentation on behavior of red-backed salamanders.
 She came back to the lab as a research technician in summer 2017 to work on biodiversity responses to restoration of desert grasslands in New Mexico.
-Shay completed an MS in ecology at the University of Illinois.
+Shay completed an MS in ecology at the University of Illinois and is now a PhD student in animal evolutionary ecology at University of Münster.

 Thomas came from Union College in summer 2016 and worked with Katie on personality-dependent movement behavior in red-backed salamanders.
 He also collected preliminary data on how timber harvest affects color morph frequencies in red-backed salamanders.

 Maddie worked in my lab as a research assistant in summer 2014, helping to sample terrestrial salamanders in the field and take care of animals in the lab.
 She completed an independent study with me in spring 2015 on how roads affect movement behavior of spotted salamanders.
 She then worked as a summer research student in 2015 on the effects of forest fragmentation on behavior of red-backed salamanders.
-Maddie completed a PhD in ecology and evolution at Case Western Reserve University and is currently a lecturer at Monmouth University.
+Maddie completed a PhD in ecology and evolution at Case Western Reserve University and is Curriculum and Pedagogy Manager in the Department of Stem Cell and Regenerative Medicine at Harvard University.

 Lauren started in the lab as a research assistant working lab work for a project on the population genetics of red-backed salamanders.
 She completed an independent study with me in Fall 2014 on bird-window collisions.
-Lauren is currently working on a PhD in genomics and bioinformatics at Cornell University.
+Lauren is completed a PhD in genomics and bioinformatics at Cornell University and is now a postdoc at Northwestern University.

 Alison started working in my lab on the population genetics of banner-tailed kangaroo rats in Fall 2012.
 She was a summer research student in 2013 and 2014, and she completed honors work on effects of forest fragmentation on behavior of red-backed salamanders.
 She’s currently a Coastal Watershed Protection Coordinator at Clean Ocean Action.